Inverse Problems for Partial Differential Equations with Jump Discontinuities in Coefficients via Two-Stage Physics-Informed Deep Learning and Statistical Mixture Models: Numerical Examples

-To validate the effectiveness of the proposed algorithm framework combining gws-PINNs with Markov switching models for parameter inversion in complex spatiotemporal systems, this section presents a series of carefully designed numerical simulation experiments using PDEs with discontinuously time-varying coefficients.
-These experiments encompass wave equations, heat equations, Burgers' equations, and Navier-Stokes equations, with each equation configured under multiple scenarios of time-varying parameter jumps to simulate the abrupt changes and multi-state switching characteristics that may occur in real complex systems.
-Detailed numerical validation and analysis of the algorithm framework's parameter estimation results are conducted.
+To validate the effectiveness of the proposed two-stage JVC-PINNs framework for inverse problems of PDEs with discontinuously varying coefficients, this section presents a series of numerical simulation experiments on representative spatiotemporal dynamical systems.
+The proposed method first employs GWS-PINNs to generate a smooth surrogate sampler of the unknown coefficient field, then uses the GMM-BDMC statistical learner to infer the number of discrete coefficient states, admissible parameter intervals, and candidate jump regions, and finally applies CCD-PINNs to refine the piecewise-constant coefficient values and discontinuity locations under these statistical constraints.
+In this way, the numerical experiments evaluate not only the preliminary coefficient sampling capability of the first-stage network, but also the final constrained parameter estimation accuracy of the second-stage refinement model.
+The numerical simulation cases selected for this study are all derived from existing research, and reference solutions were generated using a high-precision finite element method.

+For PDEs with discontinuously time-varying coefficients, wave equations, heat equations, Burgers' equations, and Navier-Stokes equations are considered.
+For each equation, multiple jump scenarios are designed to represent abrupt parameter changes, multi-state switching behaviors, and different jump magnitudes that may appear in complex physical systems.
+The numerical results are used to assess the accuracy, stability, and robustness of the proposed framework in recovering both the discrete coefficient levels and the corresponding temporal change points.
+In addition, the refined solution network from CCD-PINNs is examined to verify whether the learned discontinuous coefficient structure improves the physical consistency of the reconstructed PDE solution.

-To further verify the effectiveness of the proposed method in estimating discontinuously space-varying coefficients, this section also employs the Helmholtz equation and wave equation as representative numerical examples.
-Both equations are configured with space-varying coefficients in regular and irregular domains.
-Through our algorithm framework, accurate inversion of spatially jump coefficients and effective identification of parameter variation regions are achieved.
-The experimental results demonstrate that the proposed method exhibits excellent stability and adaptability in estimating jump-varying coefficients across different spatial structures.
+To further verify the applicability of the proposed method to discontinuously space-varying coefficients, specially in multi-dimensional scenarios, the wave equation and the Helmholtz equation are employed as representative spatial examples.
+The coefficients are configured to be piecewise constant over both regular and irregular spatial subdomains.
+These examples are designed to test whether the proposed pipeline framework can accurately infer discrete spatial coefficient states and refine the corresponding discontinuity interfaces.
+The experimental results demonstrate that the proposed JVC-PINNs framework exhibits strong adaptability and stability for jump-varying coefficient identification across different PDE types, jump patterns, and spatial structures.